-Before moving to Anguilla in 2008, friends would always ask me one thing when I would start the count-down to an up and coming Anguilla vacation.
+Before moving to Anguilla, friends would always ask me one thing when I would start the count-down to an up and coming Anguilla vacation.

 They would usually say something along the lines of, "Wow!
 Anguilla looks beautiful...